liuruixu99/CIV1498_Project_2/Modeling/README.md

 ## Description of the folder
-This folder includes a total of four python files.
+This folder includes a total of ten python files.
 One file is for feature selection and three files are for modeling different types of trips.

 ## Description of each file
 * Step_6: selecting features for predicting each type of trip based on the F-test